gonicus/gofaxip/README.md

 ## Building

 GOfax.IP is implemented in Go/golang.
-It was developed and tested with go go version go1.2.1.
-As GO binaries are (almost) statically linked, they can be built on any system and just placed on the target system.
+It was developed and tested with Go version 1.2.1.
+As Go binaries are (almost) statically linked, they can be built on any system and just placed on the target system.

+### Using Makefile

+A simple `Makefile` is included that will set up `GOPATH` and embed the current HEAD's short commit hash into the version printed when running `gofaxd -version` or `gofaxsend -version`.
+Provided that the Go compiler is installed and the `go` command is executable, build by just typing `make` in the repository's root.

+### Building manually

+Alternatively, GOfax.IP can be built manually using `go`:

 ```
 export GOPATH=$(pwd)